ballerina-platform/module-ballerina-http/docs/spec/spec.md

 parameter type.
 The type of payload parameter can be one of the `anytype`.
 If the header is not present or not a standard header, the binding type is inferred by the parameter type.

+The listener identifies the default payload parameter which is defined without the @http:Payload annotation when the following conditions are met.
+- Parameters must include only one structured type of map/record or a list of map/record.
+But byte[] is an exception and it is considered as a payload param.
+    - resource function post(Student[] p) {} -> Student[] is payload
+    - resource function post(int[] p) {} -> int[] is query
+    - resource function post(int p) {} -> int is query
+    - resource function post(Student p) {} -> Student is payload

+- If there is more than one structured type, the ambiguity must be resolved using @http:Payload annotation.
+    - resource function post(@http:Payload Student p, Student q) {} -> p is payload, q is query
+- If there are no structured types all are considered query params
+    - resource function post(@http:Payload string p, string q) {}
+- If the query param is structured, then @http:Query annotation is required.
+    - resource function post(@http:Query map<json> p) {}
+- The above rules are only applicable to POST, PUT, PATCH, DELETE and DEFAULT accessors

 Following table explains the compatible `anydata` types with each common media type.
 In the absence of a standard media type, the binding type is inferred by the payload parameter type itself.
 If the type is not compatible with the media type, error is returned.